List of characters in The Lego Movie franchise: Phyllis

 Phyllis (voiced by Ellie Kemper in The Lego Batman Movie, Grey Griffin in Lego Dimensions) is the gatekeeper of the Phantom Zone who resembles a classic Lego brick.
 When someone is sent into the Phantom Zone, she will review their actions.

 Justice League

 The Justice League is a superhero group from DC Comics.
 They are seen at the 57th Annual Justice League Anniversary Party at the Fortress of Solitude which Batman was not invited to.
 There is no indication on if any of them are Master Builders or not.
-Besides Superman, Wonder Woman, Batman, Aquaman, Green Lantern, and Flash, among the members of the Justice League are:
+Besides Batman, Superman, Wonder Woman, Green Lantern, Flash and Aquaman, among the members of the Justice League are:

 Apache Chief

 Apache Chief is an Apache superhero who can grow in size.

 Black Canary

-Black Canary is a superhero with a "canary cry."
+Dinah Lance / Black Canary is a superhero with a "canary cry."

 Black Vulcan

 Black Vulcan is a superhero who can manipulate electricity.

 Cyborg

-Cyborg (voiced by Arif S. Kinchen in the second video game) is a cyborg-themed superhero, a member of the Teen Titans and a member of the current Justice League lineup.
+Victor Stone / Cyborg (voiced by Arif S. Kinchen in The Lego Movie 2 Videogame) is a cyborg-themed superhero, a member of the Teen Titans and a member of the current Justice League lineup.

 Cyborg makes a non-speaking appearance in The Lego Batman Movie dancing at the annual 57th Justice League party.

 Cyborg also makes a cameo appearance in The Lego Movie 2: The Second Part going with the Justice League to fight off the Duplo Invasion.